garfix/richard-readthedocs/docs/source/language/introduction.md

 Some grammars would only be interested in mathematical expressions, with sentences like "What is the sum of 43 and 78?".
 In such grammars it makes sense to produce a number as the value of a sentence.

-More general, grammars work with sets of values, and most values are `instances` of entities.
+More general, grammars work with ordered sets of values, and most values are `instances` of entities.
 These "ranges" are passed around and transformed within the sentence, and the value of the sentence is also a set of values.

 Some sentences return a single value, like "How many countries does the Danube flow through?"